AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 ### 10. Correlation between annotations and clusters
 You can find the notebook to run correlations and figures [here](https://github.com/AdalbertoCq/Phenotype-Representation-Learning/blob/main/utilities/visualizations/cluster_correlations_figures.ipynb).

-## Frequently Asked Questions
-#### I have my own cohort and I want to assign existing clusters to my own WSI tiles.
-Is it possible?
-Yes, you can find the cluster configuration files for LUAD vs LUSC or LUAD survival at the TCGA cluster section.

-#### When I run the Leiden clustering step.
-I get an \'TypeError: can't pickle weakref objects\' error in some folds.
-Based on experience, this error occurs with non-compatible version on numba, umap-learn, and scanpy.
-The package versions in the python environment should work.

-#### I want to reproduce the results from the paper.
-These are the steps to reproduce the TCGA results.

-Clone this repository and create a folder called '_results_'.
-Under that folder another one called '_TCGAFFPE_LUADLUSC_5x_60pc_'.
-Download the tile representation from '_TCGA tile projections_' section and place them under that folder.

-**LUAD vs LUSC classification**

 ## TCGA HPL files.
 This section contains the following TCGA files produced by HPL:
 1. Self-supervised trained weights.